 Now the first line of defence against any scuff or scratch from Leather shoes is just simple

 and this is what we recommend here at The Hanger Project for the primary care of your shoes.
-And the reason is that a Cream Polish has a higher concentration of those recolouring pigments than a wax polish.
+And the reason is that a Shoe Cream Polish has a higher concentration of those recolouring amount of pigments than a wax polish.

 So 80 per cent of all scuffs and scratches really can be fixed just by polishing your shoes using the Saphir Pommadier Cream Polish.